Skip to main content

 Pre-Hab Tips You Can Start Today

-You don’t need a big program to get going.
-A few simple habits can make a real difference:
+You do not need a large formal program to get started.
+A few simple habits can make preparation easier:

-• Move a little every day: Walk, stretch, do some light strength work, whatever feels doable for you.
+• Move a little every day: Walk, stretch, or do light strength work if your care team says it is appropriate.

-• Eat for recovery: Go for lean proteins, plenty of veggies, and whole grains most of the time.
+• Eat for recovery planning: Go for lean proteins, vegetables, and whole grains when you can.

-• Skip the smoke and ease up on the drinks: Even that change alone lowers your risk.
+• Skip the smoke and ease up on the drinks: Even small routine changes can matter before surgery.

-• Keep track in a way that works for you: Use a notebook, your phone, or any app you like.
-It doesn’t matter, just make sure you check in with yourself.
+• Keep track in a way that works for you: Use a notebook, your phone, or an app.
+What matters is that you can review your routine.

 Why Pre-Hab Matters More Than Ever